 How is bone cancer treated?

-Treatment for bone cancer depends on the type of cancer, whether it has spread and if so, where.
-People with bone cancer often work with a team of doctors to treat the condition.
+Bone cancer treatment depends on the type of cancer, whether it has spread and if so, where.
+People with bone cancer often work with a team of healthcare providers to treat the condition.
 This group includes doctors who specialize in cancer (oncologists and radiation oncologists) and doctors who specialize in bones and joints (orthopaedic surgeons).

-Doctors usually combine more than one type of treatment to treat bone cancer.
-The type and duration of these treatments vary depending on factors including the type of bone cancer, the size of the tumor and whether it has spread to other parts of the body.
-The treatments doctors use include:
+Bone cancer treatment typically involves a combination of approaches.
+The type and duration of these treatments vary depending on several factors, including the type of bone cancer, the size of the tumor and whether it has spread to other parts of the body.
+The treatments most commonly used include:

-- Surgery: Removes the tumor and some healthy tissue around it with an operation.
-Doctors can repair or rebuild affected bones with real or artificial bone grafts.
-Sometimes, an entire limb must be removed to treat the cancer.
+- Surgery: Your surgeon removes the tumor and some healthy tissue around it.
+They can also repair or rebuild affected bones with real or artificial bone grafts.
+Sometimes, an entire limb must be removed to treat cancer.
 In this case, an artificial limb (prosthetic) can be used.
 Sometimes repeat surgery is needed if all of the cancer cells were not removed the first time around.

-- Radiation: Shrinks tumors by using high doses of X-rays.
-Doctors often use radiation before surgery to shrink the tumor so less tissue has to be removed.
+- Radiation therapy: This treatment shrinks the tumors with high doses of X-rays.
+Healthcare providers often use radiation before surgery to shrink the tumor so less tissue has to be removed.

-- Chemotherapy: Kills cancer cells throughout the body with medicine.
-People usually receive this medicine by swallowing a pill or having a healthcare professional inject it into a vein.
-Doctors can use chemotherapy to treat primary bone cancers or bone cancers that have spread.
+- Chemotherapy: This type of treatment kills cancer cells throughout the body with medicine.
+People usually receive this medicine by swallowing a pill or having it injected into a vein.
+Your provider can use chemotherapy to treat primary bone cancers or bone cancers that have spread.

 Outlook / Prognosis